 If you’re on one of AT&T’s Unlimited & More or Unlimited & More Premium plans, you can already call, text, and use data in Canada and Mexico without additional charges.
 If you’re not, or plan on traveling to a different country, you have two options available.

 The first is the International Day Pass.
 It lets you make calls, send texts, and use data in over 100 countries for $10 per day per device.
-The second is called Passport and offers 1GB of data and free texting for $60 and up to 3GB of data for $120 per month per device.
-The plan is valid for 30 days and can be used in 200 countries across the globe.
+The second is called Passport and offers 2GB of data and free texting for $70 and up to 6GB of data for $140 per month per device.
+The plan is valid for 30 days and available in 200 countries.
 You’ll still need to pay extra to make calls, though, charged at $0.35 per minute.

 Be careful with the Passport plan.
 If you go over your data limit, AT&T will charge you a whopping $50 overage fee for each GB of data you use after your limit.
 Ouch.

 T-Mobile offers anyone subscribed to the T-Mobile Magenta and Magenta Plus plans unlimited data and texting in more than 210 countries.
 You still need to pay for calls, which will set you back $0.25 per minute.
-But keep in mind that the download speed is capped at 128Kbps for the Magenta plan and 512Kbps for Magenta Plus — hardly the high-speed LTE you enjoy at home.
+Unfortunately, there’s a 128kbps cap for the download speed with the Magenta plan and 512Kbps for Magenta Plus.
+That’s nowhere close to the high-speed LTE you enjoy at home.

 Customers with qualifying plans can also buy an International Pass for $5 per day that will allow for LTE speeds for up to 512MB per day, as well as unlimited calling.